Women in the workforce: Female labor and contraceptive pills

-Lack of family-friendly policies in the workplace
+Lack of work-family policies in US workplaces

-Since the 2000s, there has been a decrease in the female labor participation rate in the US partly because the lack of family-friendly workplace.
-For example, The U.S does not have any paid maternity leave although other countries over the world have been making tremendous progress in this area.
-In Ireland, paid maternity leave is 26 weeks, and in China, it is 14 weeks.
+Compared to other Western countries, the female labor participation rate in the US has been largely stagnant since the early 2000s, due in part to the lack of work-family policies.
+For example, the US does not have any paid maternity leave mandates while other countries have made significant progress in this area.
 Women in the US are more likely to access higher positions in companies than in those other countries because they spend less time on maternity leave, which offers them a competitive advantage.
-However, the lack of family-friendly policies greatly harms the mother's mental health and sometimes the baby, which explains the decrease in female labor participation.
-Lastly, men also get affected by this lack of family-friendly policies.
+However, the lack of advancement in family-friendly policies greatly harms both parents' mental health and sometimes that of the child(ren), which explains the decrease in female labor participation.
+Men can also be harmed by lack of family-friendly policies.

+In 1990, US women had one of the highest labor force participation rates among Western, economically advanced nations.
+Changes in work-family policies appear to be a major contributor in these participation rates failing to increase with other Western, economically advanced nations.
+In 1990, women's labor force participation in the US was 74% compared to the non-US average of 67.1%, ranking the US 6th out of 22.
+In 2010, women's participation increased slightly to 75.2% in the US, while the non-US average jumped more than 12 percentage points to 79.5%.
+As a result, US women ranked 17th out of 22 countries only 20 years later.
+While the US did enact a mandate of up to 12 weeks of unpaid leaves due to the passage of the Family and Medical Leave Act (FMLA) of 1993, parental leave mandates may encourage women to remain out of the labor force longer than before.
+As a result, such mandates could raise the expected cost of employing women in their childbearing years, potentially lowering their wages and deterring employers from hiring them.
+Despite intentions of increasing women's labor force participation rates, such mandates created more ambiguous effects on these rates, despite seeing a positive effect from these types of mandates in other countries.

 Fertility

 Increased participation of women in the workforce is associated with decreased fertility.
 A cross-country panel study found this fertility factor effect to be strongest among women aged 20–39, but with a less strong but persistent effect among older women as well.
 International United Nations data suggests that women who work because of economic necessity have higher fertility than those who work because they want to do so.